csc-training/esiwace-summerschool-2024/B1/L1/docs/Classical_NWP.md

   - large scale resolved processes
   - advection, pressure gradients, Coriolis force

 - "Physics"
-  - same scale processes, the efffects of which on the dynamics is parameterized
+  - small scale processes, the effects of which on the dynamics is parameterized

 # Building the dynamics and physics into a model